 Phillipsburg is the capital town on Sint Maarten, the dutch side of the island.
 It is where the cruise ships dock.
 In the Summer there can be as many as seven ships in port at one time, making it a vibrant shopping, dining and water sports hub.
 We struck it lucky in early June, and only had two in, the day we visited.
 Being a city beach, there are numerous vendors all wanting to offer you the best price for their beach chairs and umbrella's.
 All wanting to out do the other with the best drink specials, or most rum punch included.
 The further down towards the cruise terminal the cheaper, we found.
 Although the beach area is best, more centrally.
 For such a busy beach, we still found it clean, with clear water and relaxing, even with the cruise ships a few hundred meters away, and jet ski enthusiasts speeding past.
 Taking a stroll along the promenade was great, with local markets at one and , and high end resorts at the other.

 Maho Beach otherwise known as Airport Beach is situated right at the end of the runway at Saint Martin's Princess Julianna International Airport.
 The beach itself isn't really any thing to write home about, however this beach is famous for huge jet aircraft coming it to land right over top of you.
 From here you can also stand behind a jet as it powers to take off.
 There are signs advising you against standing up against the fence as this happens, as the blast is very powerful, and numerous over-zealous tourists have been seriously injured as they are forcefully blown back across the road on to the sand, even getting blown into the ocean.
 With caution, Bodie and Jono stood well away from the fence, on the sand, as a very small aircraft departed.
 Even then they were blasted with sand, and described it as awful, and something they did not feel the need to have experienced!
 Standing under, as an aircraft lands though is a lot safer and an exhilarating experience.
 If you choose to visit Maho Beach, please be careful, take the advice of the warning signs, and DO NOT go up to the fence.
 Sitting just off to the side at either end of the beach is still an experience that you can't get in many other places in the world.
 Or even better, stay at Sonesta Maho Beach Resort, and watch from your balcony like we did.
 Or sit back and enjoy the views from the resorts restaurant and bar.
-Note: Sonesta Maho Beach Resort was badly damaged in the hurricane, for up to date re-opening details click here.
+For more on our stay here, see our Sonesta Maho Beach resort review.

 Although this is not a beach, Loterie Farm is worth mentioning, as just like the Saint Martin's beautiful beaches, Loterie Farm, is a place of stunning nature, and unspoiled wilderness.
 Loterie Farm is a private nature reserve and the only tropical forest on St Martin.
 Although the restaurants were damaged by Irma, the private pool area is re-opened.
 Here you can relax in luxury and hire a private Cabana starting from $150 euros per day for up to 10 guests, including a bottle of wine.
 Daybed hire starts at 15 euros per person per day, or you can simply spend a minimum of 10 euros per person in the newly opened upstairs/downstairs dining area and hop in and out of the pool as you please.
 A perfect way to relax, recharge and refresh after a hike on one of the many trails at Loterie Farm.
 We chose to pay a small entry fee (five euros) and hike what seemed to be one of the easiest trails, however we think we went up the trail intended on coming back down, and also ended up a lot higher than we were advised to with the kids.
 They thought our kids couldn't hack it, but we knew otherwise!
 Bodie walked and led us the whole way.
 Lola mastered most of it, with her little lady legs, with the odd piggy back from Jono, and Beck proved to be superwoman, with baby Summer putting in the least amount of effort, sleeping the whole way up and down in the Baby Bjorn front pack!
 (Fair enough at this stage, she couldn't even sit, let alone walk!)
 If you like to free-roam (like us) just grab a map and head off, or if you are directionally challenged (also like us!) you can book a guided tour.
 It was from the top the we spotted a beautiful beach below, and when we left, drove in a straight line in the hopes of finding it.
 It turned out to be Friars Bay, which turned out to be one of our favourite beaches.
 Unfortunately during our time on Saint Martin, we didn't make it across to neighbouring island Anguilla, however from here, we could see stunning views of the whole island, across the Caribbean Sea.

-St Martin's rebuild still has a long way to go, but the airports are fully operational, the cruise ships have returned.
+St Martin's rebuild is well and truley under way, with a huge variety of restaurant bars and hotels re-opened.
+The airports are fully operational, the cruise ships have returned.
 Hurricane Irma may have destroyed everything else, but the beaches are still there, the sand is whiter and softer than ever, the fun and sun are still there.
 It is currently like the Caribbean of 30, 40 years ago.
 The long, secluded white beaches of 'The friendly Island' are calling you.
 (And us............)